ngspipes/main/docs/Engine.md

 # Engines

+Our framework offers two engines.
+Based on the same definition and the same tool’s repository, a pipeline can be put to run either on the workstation or on a compatible cloud environment.
+Both engines analyse the pipeline description and transformation it to an executable format, determining resource requirements of each tool based on the tool configuration present in the repository.

 ## Engine for workstation

-The _NGSPipes engine_ starts with a pipeline description and transform it into a sequence of calls to the designated tools.
-After this, the _NGSPipes engine_ automatically configures and executes each tool in isolation from the remaining system environment (using a dedicated virtual machine).
+The _NGSPipes engine for workstation_ starts with a pipeline description and transform it into a sequence of calls to the designated tools.
+After this, the _engine_ automatically configures and executes each tool in isolation from the remaining system environment (using a dedicated virtual machine).

-The _NGSPipes engine_ is available in two flavors: a command line user interface (CUI) and a graphic user interface (GUI).
+The _NGSPipes engine for workstation_ is available in two flavors: a command line user interface (CUI) and a graphic user interface (GUI).
 The first is ideal to use when running on remote servers (either physical or deployed as virtual machines in the cloud), although it can also run locally.
 The second one can be used in systems where a graphical display is available.

 The following sections shows how to run the engine.
-To build from source code please follow these [instructions](https://github.com/ngspipes/engine/wiki/Instructions-to-build-NGS-Pipes-Engine-from-source-code).
+To build from source code please follow the instructions in subsection "Instructions to build NGS Pipes Engine from source code".

 ### Requirements to run the engine for workstation

-The machine where _NGSPipe engine_ is to be executed needs the following tools:
+The machine where _engine_ is to be executed needs the following tools:

 * Java 8 Development Kit (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * VirtualBox version >= 5.0 (https://www.virtualbox.org/wiki/Downloads).
 NOTE: Ensure the command `VBoxManage` can be found by the *command line* of your operating system.

 ### Install engine for workstation

-The _NGSPipes engine_ is made of a regular Java application and a VirtualBox's compliant image (also identified as _executor_).
+The _engine_ is made of a regular Java application and a VirtualBox's compliant image (also identified as _executor_).
 To deploy this in your system:

 1. Download [engine-2.0-zip](http://link.inesc-id.pt/pipes/engine-2.0.zip) from our file server and uncompress to a working directory (`WD`)
 1. Download the _executor_ image from [here](http://link.inesc-id.pt/pipes/NGSPipesEngineExecutor.zip) and uncompress to your work directory (`WD\engine-1.0\`)
-1. Follow the instructions bellow to either run in a system in a [text console](#console) or with a [graphical interface](#ui).
+1. Follow the instructions bellow to either run in a system in a _console_ or with a _graphical interface_.

 After these steps you should have the following file tree: